Karma121221/Yomi/README.md

 Contributions welcome — please open PRs for bug fixes or new features.
 Follow repository code style and include tests where applicable.

 ## Acknowledgements
-Uses KanjiAPI.dev, Azure Cognitive Services, MeCab, PyKakasi and other open source libraries.
+Uses KanjiAPI.dev, Azure Cognitive Services, MeCab, PyKakasi, and other open source libraries.
 Thank you to contributors and the language learning community.